Skip to main content

 We’re marking our 60th anniversary with a series of lectures named in honour of Adelard of Bath, the influential 12th‑century natural philosopher.

-Book your seat or online space at the next Adelard lecture
+Book your online space at the next Adelard lecture

 The programme draws on our heritage and future focus to showcase bold ideas that can shape the next 60 years of the University’s contribution to society, reflecting our commitment to curiosity, global knowledge exchange and evidence‑led debate.